arve0/matrixscreener/README.md

 # MatrixScreener #
 This is an python module which can be used to read and stitch the structured output from a Leica LAS AF Matrix Screener when using the data exporter (ome.tifs organized in slide/chamber/field folders).

+This modules is developed on Mac OS X. If you find any bugs on Linux or Windows, please report them as an issue on github or send a pull request.

 ## Features
 - Access experiment as python object